Feng Shui Home Decorating

 Start with the room that feels most off, then follow the internal links into the more specific guides for color, placement, and styling.

-Decor details are often where feng shui feels most approachable.
-Here we cover colors, plants, and styling choices that can shift the mood of a space without a full renovation.
+Color, plants, mirrors, and styling details that shift the mood of a space without a renovation.

 Feng Shui Decor Intent